 _delspec (naked)

-Naked functions must utilize extended attribute syntax and the __declspec keyword as the naked attribute only affects a function's declaration and is not a type modifier.
+Naked functions are required to make use of the extended attribute syntax and the __declspec keyword since the naked attribute specifically impacts the declaration of a function and does not act as a modifier for types.

-Even if a function is tagged with the __force inline keyword and the naked attribute, the compiler cannot create an inline function for that function.
+Even when a function is marked with the __force inline keyword and the naked attribute, the compiler is unable to generate an inline function for it.

-If the naked attribute is used on anything other than the definition of a non-member method, the compiler throws an error.
+If the naked attribute is applied to any context beyond defining a non-member method, the compiler will generate an error.

 Examples